CalculusCoder/Jareds-Blog/posts/my-journey.md

 author: "Jared G"
 ---

-## Life Before Software Engineering and Tech
+## Life Before Software Engineering and Tech🚚

 Life before software engineering and tech was confusing.
 I was 22 years old and working as a truck driver across the United States.
 I had no idea how I ended up there; just two years ago, I was on my way to completing my bachelor's in engineering and somehow ended up hauling 70,000 lbs in the middle of nowhere in Kansas at 2 AM.
 I remember being parked in an isolated gas station staring into the pitch black vast space of Kansas, contemplating my life, nearly freezing in the 5 degree weather.